jtha06/message_board/README.markdown

 This is a forum application for CollegeZen.
-It uses Forem engine for Rails 3.1.